What Happened to the Pivotal People After the Assassination of President Kennedy?

 The first European peoples to discover the America's were the Vikings, they beat Columbus by Five hundred years.
 They left a small impact on America, but did they explore more than we first thought?

-The conspiracy theorist in me believes that time has tied up many lose ends and has created an impenetrable mystique around the events of November 22nd 1963.
-It is highly unlikely we will ever have a definitive reason for the death of a President, and many people believe the killing of the most important man of the generation was not at the hands of a lone gunmen.
+The conspiracy theorist in me believes that time has tied up many loose ends and has created an impenetrable mystique around the events of November 22nd 1963.
+It is highly unlikely we will ever have a definitive reason for the death of a President, and many people believe the killing of the most important man of the generation was not at the hands of a lone gunman.

-The Assassination effected many people and thrust many into a limelight they really did not want to be in.
+The Assassination affected many people and thrust many into a limelight they really did not want to be in.
 Many of them did not survive long after the assassination, but many of those who witnessed the darkness of the day were able to move on once they accepted they were part of a pivotal point of American History.